yellowled/s9y-2k11/README.markdown

 ## Features

 2k11 is a responsive HTML5 template.
 It has a fluid grid layout which adapts to the visitor's screen resolution, even on smaller screens down to smartphones.
+2k11 looks plain and simple by design, hoping it will appeal to as many users as possible.
+It is built using the [HTML5 Boilerplate](http://h5bp.com), [Modernizr](http://www.modernizr.com) and [jQuery](http://jquery.com).

 ### Layout options